Anikthedev-Official/NWRuffle/README.md

 But if you Want something or REALLY have some issues You can just go [Here](https://github.com/Anikthedev-Official/NWRuffle/)

 # Install NWRuffle
-Just Download In the releases tab or [Here](https://github.com/Anikthedev-Official/NWRuffle/releases) and go to your NW.js project and unzip the folder there and add this below your
+Just Download the project files and go to your NW.js project and unzip the folder there and add this below your
 ```
 "main": "YourFileHere",